 Please contact DSPS for any questions or support with the DSPS application at 559-442-8237.

-Students accessing My Portal for the first time will use these instructions for logging on:
+Students accessing My Portal for the first time will complete the MFA Proofup for security and then use these instructions for logging on:

 Username: Students can log in using their seven-digit ID number for the username.
 The password will be the same one students use for email, Canvas, Self-Service, and Wi-Fi.